-- That will prompt you to enter a passphrase to protect your private key.
-The passphrase does not leave your computer, it just 'unlocks' the key. - A private key, dra_ed25519, and a public key, dra_ed25519.pub are then created in the directory ".ssh" in your home directory.

-• (optional) -C option allows you to insert a comment into the key.
+- Enter a passphrase to protect your private key. - A private key, dra_ed25519, and a public key, dra_ed25519.pub are then created in the directory ".ssh" in your home directory. - -f option specifies the filename of the key file. - (optional) -C option allows you to insert a comment into the key.